Iga Świątek: 2022: Two Major titles, 37-match win streak, world No. 1

 Świątek started her season by reaching the semifinals at the Adelaide International.
 She then reached another semifinal at the Australian Open.
 Following a second-round match loss against Jeļena Ostapenko, Świątek won the next six tournaments she entered — Qatar Ladies Open, Indian Wells Open, Miami Open, Stuttgart Open, Italian Open and, for her second major title, French Open — before losing to Alizé Cornet at Wimbledon in the third round. Świątek reached the world No. 1 singles ranking, and became the fourth as well as the youngest woman (11th player overall) to complete the Sunshine Double in the process.
-She also accumulated a 37-match win streak, the longest in the 21st century. Świątek had a lacklustre performance throughout the summer.
+She also accumulated a 37-match win streak, the longest by a woman in the 21st century. Świątek had a lacklustre performance throughout the summer.
 She lost to Caroline Garcia in the quarterfinals in Warsaw, Beatriz Haddad Maia in the third round in Toronto and Madison Keys in the third round in Cincinnati.
 However, she returned on form at the US Open, winning her third major by defeating Ons Jabeur in the final.
 She became the first woman to win both the French Open and US Open in the same season since Serena Williams in 2013.

 Świątek reached the final at the Ostrava Open, but she lost to Barbora Krejčíková in a three-set match that lasted 3 hours and 16 minutes, the longest match of her career so far.
 She subsequently played at the San Diego Open, winning her eighth title by defeating Donna Vekić, in three sets.
 At the 2022 WTA Finals held in Fort Worth, Texas, Świątek won the group stage without dropping a set, defeating Daria Kasatkina, Caroline Garcia and Coco Gauff, respectively.
 However, she was upset by Aryna Sabalenka in the semi-finals in three sets.
 Nevertheless, she finished the season as year-end No. 1 and posted a record win-loss 67–9 in 2022, the most wins in a single season since Serena Williams in 2013.
 She also became the first player since Serena Williams in 2013 to collect over 11,000 ranking points in a single season.
 She accumulated the second highest ranking points total in WTA history, second only to Serena Williams in 2013.